GonzaloHirsch/gonzalohirsch.com/content/blog/working-for-toptal-and-how-to-get-started.md

 ## What is Toptal?

-[Toptal](https://www.toptal.com/), funded by [Taso Du Val](https://www.linkedin.com/in/tasod/), is a **globally remote freelancing platform** that connects clients with professionals.
+[Toptal](https://www.toptal.com/), founded by [Taso Du Val](https://www.linkedin.com/in/tasod/), is a **globally remote freelancing platform** that connects clients with professionals.
 Toptal offers career paths as a software developer, project management, product manager, data scientist, UX designer, and finance expert, among other specializations.
 From the outside, it seems simple, it is a freelance marketplace, but it is a much more complicated system.

 Toptal is proud to be working with the [top 3%](https://www.toptal.com/top-3-percent) of tech talent, and it offers many advantages to both the client and developer sides.
 It has a rigorous [hiring process](https://www.toptal.com/top-3-percent) with multiple steps, making it hard for talent not already working as a freelancer to make the switch.